 If you don't meet the admission requirements for this course, there may be alternative pathways to help you gain admission.

-All applicants are assessed individually for credit recognition, up to a maximum of 24 credit points, based on relevant tertiary qualification(s) and/or evidence of learning outcomes demonstrated through appropriate work experience.
+All applicants are assessed individually for credit recognition, up to a maximum of 24 credit points, based on relevant tertiary qualification(s).
 Applicants given maximum credit recognition complete the course in one year, full time or two years, part time.